strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 Suicide Referral Flag
 ^^^^^^^^^^^^^^^^^^^^^

-Identifies those individuals where a recent history of suicide attempt, or suicide risk, was a factor noted in the referral that underpinned the person's needs for assistance at entry to the episode,

-or was identified at initial assessment.
+Identifies those individuals where a recent history of suicide attempt, or suicide risk, was a factor noted in the referral that underpinned the person's needs for assistance at entry to the episode or was identified at initial assessment.

 :Field name: suicide_referral_flag